iPieter/DTAI-Stories/content/authors/hendrik/_index.md

   url: "https://ai.kuleuven.be"

 # Short bio (displayed in user profile at end of posts)
-bio: Applications of Artificial Intelligence and Machine Learning.
+bio: Theory and algorithms for machine learning and data mining in general.

 interests:
-- Anomaly Detection
-- Statistical Relational AI
-- Probabilistic Models
+- relational learning
-- Probabilistic Programming
+- graph mining
-- Semi-supervised learning
+- probabilistic logics
-- Hardware for ML
-- ...
+- inductive knowledge bases

 # education:
 #   courses: